jbvmio/kubetail/README.md

   -t, --tail-lines int       start tail with defined no. of lines. (default 10) -w, --white-list strings   only display lines matching the specified text.
 Use a comma seperated string for multiple args.
 ```

+This was written for functionality and troubleshooting purposes, testing out the [channelrouter](https://github.com/jbvmio/channelwriter) package and mostly for fun.